 If you want to try a short-term plan of conservative treatment, that’s fine.
 Just do not commit to some program which will waste years of your life and more money than you can now imagine for nothing.
 This is particularly important if you have one of the few disc pathologies which will definitively benefit from herniated disc surgery.
 In these extreme circumstances, if surgery is truly warranted, then it may just be best to get it over with and get on the road to recovery sooner, rather than later, or possibly, never.

-Second Opinion on a Herniated Disc Before Surgery
+Second Opinion on a Bulging Disc

 Before undergoing surgery for a herniated disc, it is absolutely vital to get at least one second opinion.
 I recommend seeing various types of surgeons and non-surgeon care providers prior to any operative intervention.

 Try an orthopedist and a neurologist to start and then another orthopedic surgeon or neurosurgeon.
 Always get an opinion from at least one non-surgeon.